jbcodeforce/kp-data-replication/docs/index.md

 This main epic is related to provisioning operation.

 1. As a SRE I want to provision and deploy Mirror Maker 2 connector to existing Openshift cluster without exposing password and keys so replication can start working.
 This will use Kubernetes secrets for configuration parameters.

-        * We are describing the MM2 provisioning in [this note](provisioning/#deploying-mirror-maker-2).
+    * We are describing the MM2 provisioning in [this note](mm2-provisioning).

-1. As a SRE I want to understand the CLI commands used to assess how automation can be performed for replicating environment provisioning.
+1. As a SRE I want to understand the CLI commands used to assess to assess how the provisioning process can be automated.

+    * We do not proof how to automate the deployment, but as all deployments are done with CLI and configuration files we could [consider using Ansible](mm2-provisioning#provisioning-automation) for automation.

-1. As a SRE I want to understand the server sizing for the Mirror Maker environment.
+1. As a SRE I want to understand the server sizing for the Mirror Maker environment so that I can understand how to use leanest resources for minimal needs.

+    * We talk about capacity planning in [this section](mm2-provisioning#capacity-planning) and performance tests [here](perf-tests).

 *Note that, there is no specific user interface for mirror maker connector.*